 - Door/window sensors for doors to rooms where food is stored

-- Stove sensor (if stove is being used too frequently or at unusual times)
+- Stove sensor (if the stove is being used too frequently or at unusual times)

 What rules can alert staff, family members or the individuals themselves?

-- When the refrigerator, freezer, or pantry is opened at any times, between certain times, or on select days
+- When the refrigerator, freezer, or pantry is opened at any times, within a particular time frame, or on select days

 - When the refrigerator or other food storage is not being accessed